cleartonic/rm8_bingo_mod/README.md

 ## RM8 Bingo Mod

 Features:
-- Immediate game start to stage select
+- Immediate game start to stage select (after the player skips the cutscene)
 - All 8 Robot Master, Duo and Wily stages selectable
 - Wily stage will give all Robot Master weapons and Rush items